-Please note that students who have written an NIH F30 or F31 proposal may submit the Specific Aims and Research Strategy of the proposal.
+Please note that students who have written an NIH F30 or F31 proposal may submit the Specific Aims and Research Strategy of the proposal, and students who have written an NSF Graduate Research Fellowship proposal may submit the respective sections of the proposal.

 - 1. Title of proposed dissertation (can be a working title). - 2.
-Specific aims (one page): A self-contained description of the project, which should be informative to other persons working in the same or related fields.
+Specific aims (one page, may be single-spaced): A self-contained description of the project, which should be informative to other persons working in the same or related fields.
 State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved. - 3.
 Research strategy: Use the following subsections: - a.
 Significance: This section should place the research project in context and describe the proposed research in a manner intelligible to a nonspecialist.
 This should include a brief but critical evaluation of the relevant literature and a description of how the proposed research project will advance scientific knowledge and/or technical capability in one or more broad fields. - b.
 Innovation: Explain how the application challenges and seeks to shift current research paradigm(s).
 Describe any novel theoretical concepts, approaches or methodologies, instrumentation, or interventions to be developed or used, and any advantage(s) over existing methodologies, instrumentation, or interventions. - c.
 Approach: Outline the research project envisioned at this time and sketch out the plan to attain the overall goals of the project.
 Describe the overall strategy, methodology, and analyses to be used.
 Include preliminary data, if available.
 Acknowledge pitfalls and limitations of the research, and if possible suggest alternative strategies. - 4.
 References: Should be included at the end (not counted in the page limit).

-The prospectus submitted to the GSEC must be the version approved by the student's DAC and must be submitted together with the Submission of Dissertation Prospectus form (or e-mails from each DAC member acknowledging their approval).
+The prospectus submitted to the GSEC must be the version approved by the student's DAC and must be submitted together with the Submission of Dissertation Prospectus form (or emails from each DAC member acknowledging that they provided input and approved the prospectus).